Vivekkr0311/Monk-Commerce/README.md

 **POST** `/apply-coupon/{coupon_id}`

 Apply a coupon to the cart using the `coupon_id` and return the updated cart with the discount applied.
+Here, BxGy coupon is applied, 1 product with product id 3 is free therefore discount is 1 * 25 = 25
 **Response:**
 ```json
 {